ceddl/ceddl-website-and-spec/content/blog/2019-01-01-web-analytics-&-personalization-datalayer-using-react,-vue-or-angular.md

 author: Roland Broekema
 title: Web analytics & personalization datalayer using React, Vue or Angular
 date: 2019-02-04
+description : "It can be hard to make the leap from hacking together code that works to writing code that`s organized, maintainable, reusable, and a joy to work on."
+myimage: "/img/ceddl-react-angular-vue.png"
+author: "Roland Broekema"
 ---

 Probably, a development teams that has invested into a front-end mv* framework is going to be the most difficult to